shahrishabh7/CS-313E/README.md

-# Personal Projects - Creative Math Problem Solving
+# Class assignments
-This repository contains personal projects I undertook to solve certain mathematical puzzles.
+# This repository contains some of my favorite assignments.